TheAlan404/Netherite.Nbt/README.txt

 fNBT is a small library, written in C# for .NET 2.0+.
 It provides functionality to create, load, traverse, modify, and save NBT files and streams.

-Current released version is 0.5.0 (17 March 2013).
+Current released version is 0.5.1 (7 October 2013).

 fNBT is based in part on Erik Davidson's (aphistic's) original LibNbt library, now completely rewritten by Matvei Stefarov (fragmer).

-Note that fNBT.Test.dll and nunit.framework.dll do NOT need to be bundled with applications that use fNBT; they are only used for testing.
+Note that fNbt.Test.dll and nunit.framework.dll do NOT need to be bundled with applications that use fNBT; they are only used for testing.